TheDeathlyCow/more-geodes/README.md

 If you have [Spectrum](https://modrinth.com/mod/spectrum) installed, you'll be able to use the `generate_bismuth_geodes` setting to find Bismuth geodes in your world.
 Furthermore, tunings for Topaz, Citrine, and Moonstone geodes will automatically be added.

+## Create Integration

+If you have [Create](https://modrinth.com/mod/create-fabric) installed, the crystal blocks, clusters, Pyrite, and Gabbro can all be crushed to produce various materials.
+Note that Diamond and Echo blocks do not produce as much materials as their Amethyst, Quartz, Emerald, Lapis, and Gypsum counterparts.

 # Translations

 If you'd like to create translations for More Geodes, the project is on [Crowdin](https://crowdin.com/project/more-geodes).
 You can also provide translations via issue or pull request if you so wish.
 Thanks for your contribution!